Jo Frost: Television

 Frost was hired for the Channel 4's Supernanny television show that launched in the United Kingdom in 2004.
 In each episode she visited a family and implemented consistent disciplinary, behavioral, and entertainment techniques to improve troubled families' lives.
 In their book Handbook of Psychological Assessment, Case Conceptualization, and Treatment, Children and Adolescents, Michel Hersen and David Reitman state, "With considerable skill, Super Nanny Jo Frost implements standard, evidence-based contingency management procedures, as well as heavy evidence of creating alternative positive activity structures."
 The show has had its critics, and not all child-care experts agree with her approach.
 Some people find that the children's right to privacy has been violated and that children are embarrassed when put on the "naughty step".
 Newcastle University media and cultural-studies lecturer Tracey Jensen believes that the format results in the mother being "shamed before she is transformed".

-The show, viewed by six million people in its first year, was an "instant success."
+The show was viewed by 6 million people in its first year.
 Shows were created in 48 countries by 2014 that were tailored after Supernanny.
-The UK show ran six seasons.
-The United States version aired on ABC.
-Like the UK version, the American Supernanny was also a success and garnered Frost invitations to Late Show with David Letterman, The Oprah Winfrey Show, and The Tonight Show with Jay Leno.
-In 2011, Frost quit Supernanny, and Deborah Tillman, who ran a group of play schools, was hired as her replacement for the United States show.
+The British show ran for 6 seasons.
+The American version aired on ABC.
+Like the British version, the American Supernanny was also a success and garnered Frost invitations to Late Show with David Letterman, The Oprah Winfrey Show, and The Tonight Show with Jay Leno..